 Psychotropic medications can have serious side effects.
 In some people, side effects can be severe.

-Call your doctor or 911 right away if you have any of these symptoms:
+Call 911 or go to your nearest emergency room right away if you have any of these symptoms:

 • your symptoms are getting worse (depression, anxiety, mania)